getck/InspectorNetworkReachability/03-evaluate-findings.md

 8. Click on the VPC peer name from the finding.

-9. Click on the Requester VPC in thew bottom window.
+9. Click on the Requester VPC in the bottom window.

 We see the peer is to the Bastion VPC.
 This is okay because we want this behavior.
 What we don’t see, however, is anything about connectivity from the WebApp VPC.
 That’s because the report knows there’s no way to transit through multiple VPC Peering connections today.
 So this helps us validate Assumption 3 is true as long as there’s no additional routing the report can’t see (for example a Cisco CSR Transit VPC).